oracle/db-sharding/database-sharding-on-oci-marketplace/README.md

         https://github.com/oracle/db-sharding/blob/master/database-sharding-on-oci-marketplace/static-assets/ODS-Listing-page-1.png
       )

+## Pre-Requisites before creating an Oracle Database Sharding instance on OCI marketplace.

+As specified in the system requirements section of the Oracle Database Sharding listing, the following pre-requisites are recommended to be checked before deploying sharded database.

+Since automatic and uniform distribution of Sharded database resources within a region is employed, users are recommended to check if they have sufficient number of the below listed resources/services in each availability domain within the region selected, before initial deployment/scaling of Sharded Database.

+The resources/services to check for limits, quotas and availability in the Governance section of the hamburger menu on the left navigation pane are :

+1. Database service for Shard and Catalog databases (based on the shape that user wants to select).

+2. Compute service for Shard Directors (based on the shape that user wants to select).

-### Fill in the required Stack information after clicking on Launch instance on the Oracle Database Sharding Marketplace product page
+## Fill in the required Stack information after clicking on Launch instance on the Oracle Database Sharding Marketplace product page

 ![Oracle Database Sharding Fill in Stack Info - part 1](
         https://github.com/oracle/db-sharding/blob/master/database-sharding-on-oci-marketplace/static-assets/ODS-Fill-in-stack-Info.png